aj-fuentes/PySkelton/README.md

 ## Build

-In order to use Anisotropic Convolution Surfaces we need to build first the numerical inetegration code (in C).
-For that just run `make` to build tehe .c files into field\_eval.so shared library that is used by nformulas.py
+In order to use Anisotropic Convolution Surfaces we need to build first the numerical integration code (in C).
+For that just run `make` to build all the `*.c` files into `field\_eval.so` shared library that is used by `nformulas.py`.